seansbox/isit360/hw09/README.md

 _Before starting this Assignment, make sure to read all the required materials for this module, which can be found in the corresponding module Discussion._

+**Please watch the live session.
+It walks you through some specific examples of how to implement what is below effectively.
+You will need to implement these features for your project.**

 ## Objectives

 - Understand and implement Django sessions to track user state.